strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.cruisecontrol.CruiseControlST.md

 ## testCruiseControlIntraBrokerBalancing

-**Description:** Test ensuring the intra-broker disk balancing with Cruise Control works as expected.
+**Description:** Test to check the intra-broker disk balancing with Cruise Control works as expected.

 **Steps:**